 The Best Diet for Chronic Fatigue and Fibromyalgia: Part II

-In Part I, we saw how a diet reliant on carbohydrate can be detrimental to many aspects of health important to CFS and fibromyalgia patients—including the gut, hormones, mitochondria, and brain health.
-Specifically we saw how high carbohydrate diets may drive microglia activation, damage mitochondria, and promote inflammatory cytokines.
+In Part I, we saw how a diet reliant on carbohydrates can be detrimental to many aspects of health important to CFS and fibromyalgia patients—including the gut, hormones, mitochondria, and brain health.
+Specifically, we saw how high carbohydrate diets may drive microglia activation, damage mitochondria, and promote inflammatory cytokines.
+This follow-up outlines the dietary framework to support energy production, reduce inflammation, and promote healing in these conditions.

 With over 10 years of experience creating nutrition plans for patients, I invite you to create your own personalized nutrition plan with me.